Perlkonig/grav-plugin-geoplugin/README.md

 ## Performance

 I don't know enough about the Grav lifecycle to know how often this API call actually occurs.
-If you have lots of API calls happening, or if you have lots of traffice, this plugin may become problematic.
+If you have lots of API calls happening, or if you have lots of traffic, this plugin may become problematic.

 If this is an area of expertise of yours, I welcome feedback and pull requests.